Aayushmanandhar17/TEC_File_Extractor/Readme.md

 ## Features:

-Extract the Horizontal TEC data from Noaa website
+1) Extract the Horizontal TEC data from Noaa website
-The Extracted TEC data can be converted into List, Dataframe and Json User can select specific location TEC data and store in dataframe The stored TEC data can be used for further analysis
+2) The Extracted TEC data can be converted into List, Dataframe and Json
+3) User can select specific location TEC data and store in dataframe
+4) The stored TEC data can be used for further analysis

 ## Other Features:

-Noaa website provides Folders containing TEC images,.txt files, etc This application helps to group *TEC.txt files and store into a specific directory for analysis Extract the Horizontal TEC data from Noaa website txt file Groups *TEC.txt file into a specific folder
+1) Noaa website provides Folders containing TEC images,.txt files, etc
+2) This application helps to group *TEC.txt files and store into a specific directory for analysis
+3) Extracts the Horizontal TEC data from Noaa website txt file
+4) Groups *TEC.txt file into a specific folder
-Selects specific location TEC data and stores in dataframe visualization
+5) Selects specific location TEC data and stores in dataframe
+6) visualization